LaxarJS/laxar/docs/manuals/providing_controls.md

 ### Using a Control from a Widget

-Any widget that uses our clock should declare its AMD dependency using `controls` entry in its `widget.json`:
+Any widget that uses our clock should declare its dependency using `controls` entry in its `widget.json`:

 ```JSON
 "controls": [ "my-clock-control" ],